-e to more discussions and How can they be solved?
-What can be the role of your office in solving the challenges?
-5. In brief, what are some of the causes of the challenges you just raised? give opinion on the source 6.
-If you had complete power to change the High Performance Programme for improved athletes performance and talent development, what would you change? their imagination to bring out Why they brought up the changes they did.
+4. What are challenges hindering elite athletes' performance and talent development in Lesotho?
+Depending on the answers, risks can also be identified; the question can also open up to more discussions and follow up questions.
+What can be the role of your office in solving the 5.
+In brief, what are some of the causes of the challenges you just raised?
+Allows the interviewee to give opinion on the source and causes of the challenges.
+6. If you had complete power to change the High Performance Programme for improved athletes performance and talent development, what would you change?
+Allows the interviewee to use their imagination to bring out issues and solutions.
 7. Is there anything else you can add to the discussion?
-0
+Allows to gather a few more insights from the interviewee that may have not been covered.